MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/information-barriers.md

 # Use information barriers with SharePoint

-Information barriers are policies in Microsoft 365 that a compliance admin can configure to prevent users from communicating and collaborating with each other.
+[Information barriers](/microsoft-365/compliance/information-barriers) are policies in Microsoft 365 that a compliance admin can configure to prevent users from communicating and collaborating with each other.
 This solution is useful if, for example, one division is handling information that shouldn't be shared with specific other divisions, or a division needs to be prevented, or isolated, from collaborating with all users outside of the division.
 Information barriers are often used in highly regulated industries and those organizations with compliance requirements, such as finance, legal, and government.

-[Learn more about information barriers](/microsoft-365/compliance/information-barriers).
+For SharePoint, information barriers can determine and prevent the following kinds of unauthorized collaborations:

+- Adding a user to a site
+- User access to a site or site content
+- Sharing a site or site content with other users

+## Information barriers modes and SharePoint sites

+[Information barriers modes](/microsoft-365/compliance/information-barriers-policies.md#step-6-information-barriers-modes-preview) help strengthen access, sharing, and membership of a site based on its IB mode and segments associated with the site.

+When using information barriers with SharePoint, the following IB modes are supported:

+- **Open**: When a SharePoint site does not have segments, the site's IB mode is automatically set as Open.
+See the next section for details on managing segments with the Open mode configuration.
+- **Owner Moderated**: When a SharePoint site is created for collaboration with incompatible segment in the presence of an owner/moderator, the site's IB should be set as Owner Moderated.
+This mode is currently supported only for sites which are not connected to Microsoft365 group.
+See the next section for details on managing Owner Moderated site.
+- **Implicit**: When a site is provisioned by Microsoft Teams, the site's IB mode is set as Implicit by default.
+A SharePoint admin or global admin cannot manage segments with the Implicit mode configuration.
+- **Explicit**: When segment is added to a SharePoint site either via end-user site creation experience or by a SharePoint admin adding segment to a site, the site's IB mode is set as Explicit.
+See the next section for details on managing segments with the Explicit mode configuration.

+## Example scenario

-The following image illustrates three segments in an organization: HR, Sales, and Research.
+The following example illustrates three segments in an organization: HR, Sales, and Research.
 An information barrier policy has been defined that blocks communication and collaboration between the Sales and Research segments.
 These segments are incompatible.

 ![Example of segments in an organization.](media/info-barriers-segments-example.png)